Rubega-Musilk/pyrrhic/README.md

 ### Programmable

-* Build commands are simple Python functions
+* Build commands are short Python functions

-* Build rules are a simple Python list
+* Build rules are a Python list of (command, inputs)

 ### Dynamic dependencies